prontolabs/pronto/README.md

 s.add_development_dependency 'pronto-rubocop'
 s.add_development_dependency 'pronto-scss'
 ```
-Set the GITHUB_ACCESS_TOKEN environment variable to [OAuth token](https://help.github.com/articles/creating-an-access-token-for-command-line-use)
+Set the GITHUB_ACCESS_TOKEN environment variable or value in `.pronto.yml` to
-that has access to the repository.
+[OAuth token](https://help.github.com/articles/creating-an-access-token-for-command-line-use) that has access to the repository.

 Then just run it:
 ```bash